 These green seed pods are dried while the seeds inside them are used in Indian and other Asian cuisines either whole, or ground.
 This particular variety is the most commonly cultivated species available.
 The ground seeds are also an ingredient in many Indian curries.
 These seeds are the main source of flavor in "massali chai".
 Massali Chai is a tea made with spices that is popularly enjoyed in certain areas of the world.
 It's

 also used to flavor coffee and even tea.
 In Turkey, these seeds are used to flavor a black Turkish tea known as kakakule in Turkish.

 INFORMATION PROVIDED ON OUR WEBSITE IS FOR BOTANICAL/CULTURAL RESEARCH PURPOSES ONLY!
 ANY REFERENCES ABOUT THE USE OR EFFECTS OF THESE NATURAL HEALING HERBS IS BASED ON TRADITIONAL USE OR SHAMANIC PRACTICES.
 ALL PRODUCTS ARE SOLD FOR ETHNOBOTANICAL RESEARCH (CONSULT YOUR HEALTHCARE PROVIDER)!
-STATEMENTS AND ITEMS ARE NOT EVALUATED OR APPROVED BY THE FDA.
+NOT EVALUATED OR APPROVED BY THE FDA.
 NOT INTENDED TO DIAGNOSE, TREAT, PREVENT, OR CURE, ANY AILMENTS, CONDITIONS, DISEASES, ETC.